Skip to content

 Travel On a Budget: Top Cheap Things To Do In London

 Bamburgh Castle is situated above the Northumberland coastline.
-This castle, which is more than 1400 years old, has functioned as a residence, a bastion for the Normans, and a royal fortress.
-The castle boasts a significant number of ghost stories due to its lengthy history and continued habitation.
+It is over 1400 years old and has functioned as a residence, a bastion for the Normans, and a royal fortress.
+Due to its lengthy history and continued habitation, the castle boasts many ghost stories.

 It is said to have served as the model for Joyous Garde, the fabled castle of Sir Lancelot.
 The castle estate covers (3.6 ha) 9 acres and watches over the stunning Northeast Coast and its white-sand beaches.